 - Setting up a Local SVN Container for your AppWorks Development Environment

-- Getting Started with Low-Code Development in OpenText AppWorks
+- Getting Started with Entity Modeling in OpenText AppWorks

 The latest version of OpenText AppWorks Cloud Edition (CE) 20.2 was recently released and promises to improve “developer agility through simplification and improved visibility with a new List Designer, new Action Bar Designer and added support for full translation of layouts.”
 In addition this release comes available packaged in a Docker container, which makes it much easier to setup locally as a development environment or to simply try out the new features of this release.

 Grabbing the Download